Azroph/Azroph/README.md

 ### Hi there 👋

-### I'm Antoine, a young student living in Lyon, specialized in web & mobile developpement.
+### I'm Antoine, a young student living in Lyon, specialized in web & mobile developpement. 💻

+- I like working with peoples and expanding my knowledges
+- I love staying tuned by the latest news !
+- I'm looking for incorporate a compagny for my studies ⌨

+### TECH FOR GOOD

 <!--
 **Azroph/Azroph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.